Looks like the cops are making all cyclists dismount as they cross the Mount St overpass.

 Thanks for your effort Roland.

-I was in disbelief when I was going downhill this morning ~9am past it, and even more WT?!? when going home seeing it uphill.
+I was in disbelief when I was going downhill this morning ~9am past it, and even more Say What!? when going home seeing it uphill.
 Looked like it blocked the whole western lane to me when I passed it, going uphill had to look up around through the kink and two elevation changes plus the overpass entry to watch for people oncoming to get around it.

 When going downhill in the morning I did think of this thread and naively thought never fear, the same traffic cops would be on the case and it would get sorted.